(Plus: Get Your FREE Mother Culture Habit Tracker!)

 Even though I know winter here is laughable compared to many places, winter reading still holds a special place in my heart.
 It’s definitely cold enough to cozy up under a blanket with hot herbal tea by my side (or coffee if it’s earlier in the day!).
 With that said, even in winter it’s easy to let my mother culture habit slide — there’s so much to do!

 This is why I love my Mother Culture Habit Tracker! ♥ Habit trackers in general increase my self-awareness.
-I often think I do things more often than is true.
+I often think I do things more frequently than is true.
 With the tracker, I am far more consistent.
-Not only that, with my Mother Culture Habit Tracker I also vary my reading more because I’m not just tracking the habit; I’m also tracking the kinds of books I’m reading.
+Not only that, my Mother Culture Habit Tracker also helps me vary my reading because I’m not just tracking the habit; I’m tracking the kinds of books I’m reading.

 Let’s Talk About Novels

 One of the categories for Mother Culture is novels.
 (You can read a broader take on Mother Culture here.)
 Charlotte Mason had some opinions on what to look for in a novel:

 Perhaps the dramatists and novelists have done the most for our teaching; but not the works of every playwright and novelist are good ‘for example of life and instruction in manners.’
 We are safest with those which have lived long enough to become classics; and this, for two reasons.
 The fact that they have not been allowed to die proves in itself that the authors have that to say, and a way of saying it, which the world cannot do without.
 In the next place, the older novels and plays deal with conduct, and conduct is our chief concern in life.
 Modern works of the kind deal largely with emotions, a less wholesome subject of contemplation.
 Having found the book which has a message for us, let us not be guilty of the folly of saying we have read it.
 We might as well say we have breakfasted, as if breakfasting on one day should last us for every day!
 The book that helps us deserves many readings, for assimilation comes by slow degrees. (pp. 10-11)